 - Click on the Synchronize icon.
 InDesign will open each document, automatically apply changes, save, and close the document.

 Notice that you can decide which types of information to synchronize by clicking on the icon on the top-right corner of the book Panel and selecting Synchronize Options… or keeping the Alt key pressed while clicking on the synchronize icon.

 You can create the TOC in any of the documents added to the book.

 The TOC is a very important feature in InDesign because it automatically creates cross-references in your document.
 This means that if you change any of the paragraphs linked in the TOC or the content is moved to another page, the reference automatically updates as well.

 If you don’t know this feature, follow this tutorial to see how to create a Table of Contents in InDesign, and when you create the TOC remember to flag Include Book Documents.

 Scripts for book files

-For other helpful scripts, you should check out our list 105 Must-Have InDesign scripts (Free and paid), or if you're eager to learn more - here is a list with almost 50 helpful InDesign tutorials and InDesign courses.
+For helpful scripts, you should check out our list 200+ Must-Have InDesign scripts (Free and paid), or if you're eager to learn more - here is a list with almost 50 helpful InDesign tutorials and InDesign courses.